rad-sc/rad-sc.github.io/index.md

 ---

 # 🌎 **My GIS Portfolio** 🌍
-#### Navigate my porfolio by clicking title headings to be directed to a project page
+#### Navigate my porfolio by clicking green title headings to be directed to a project page
 ---
 # 🌐 Advanced GIS Coursework 🌐